Web Design

 Maintainance

 This is one area where the Arizer products normally shine bright.
 The Go follows suit; however, the recessed oven is a little trickier to clean.
 I’m glad Arizer included their nice poker/dabber tool.
 No brush is included, which surprised me.
 The poker tool works just fine for knocking debris from the oven – if you can see that far down.
-I’ve also used a q-tip with some ISO alcohol to wipe it out.
-A regular q-tip is just barely long enough to reach, not long enough for any leverage. #usetweezers
+I’ve also used a Q-tip with some ISO alcohol to wipe it out.
+A regular Q-tip is just barely long enough to reach, not long enough for any leverage. #usetweezers

 Battery – Removable 18650